-- All Alicat instruments are equipped with a multi-drop RS-232 or RS-485 interface.
-This allows the system developer to read and set all of the mass flow controllers through a common RS-232 or RS-485 serial interface.
+- Multi-drop RS-232 or RS-485 interface | Read and set all of the mass flow controllers through a common RS-232 or RS-485 serial interface.

-Note that the arrangement of components shown is typical of gas mixing systems flowing to pressures near or above atmospheric pressure.
+Note that the arrangement of components shown in the figure above is typical of gas mixing systems flowing to pressures near or above atmospheric pressure.
 If the application requires exit pressures in the vacuum range, the controllers need to be configured with the control valves between the measurement head and the vacuum chamber.